Conference at NYU Steinhardt:

 $85 (Student Registration)

-If you need to cancel your attendance to the conference or housing please inform: email@example.com ASAP of the cancellation request and cc firstname.lastname@example.org.
-Be sure to include your reason for cancellation (this may affect NYU’s consideration of refund and/or the amount refunded).
+If you need to cancel your attendance to the conference please inform email@example.com ASAP of the cancellation request and Cc firstname.lastname@example.org.
+Be sure to include your reason for cancellation.

 We appreciate the generous support of scholarships provided by the Film Music Foundation (FMF), a nonprofit California Public Benefit Corporation that promotes appreciation of the art and craft of film music through education, filmed interviews, scholarly research and writing, and film scoring workshops for students.